2000jedi/Yudi-s-Programming-Language/README.md

 ## Installation

-The compiler requires `clang` and `LLVM` version 10 installed.
+The compiler requires `clang` and `llvm 10` installed.
 It has been tested under several OS.

 - [X] Arch Linux
 - [ ] Mac OS (under development)